Changissnz/selfinterest/README.md

 recognition.
-The dynamism in capability from this obscurantist mannerism is a strength for a powerful city-state and also the point of culprit where many willful wrongs, by this same city-state in decline, manifest from as compensation to continue the structure while maintaining the freedom of expression not always from structure; this statement is somewhat convincing in characterizing the city-state as a fatalist construct.
+The dynamism in capability from this obscurantist mannerism is a strength for a powerful city-state and also the point of culprit where many willful wrongs, by this same city-state in decline, manifest from as compensation to continue the structure while maintaining the freedom of expression not always from structure; this statement is somewhat convincing in characterization of the city-state as a fatalist construct.
 These points made go to support the idea that any patriotism from individual, family, or sub-collective alike must be constantly questionable.
 The must-be statement is rather silly because it is obviously possible in practice: a peasant can challenge the decree of a hierarch and a court defendant can fling feces at judge or jurors around them, but the host of self-interest in these situations is very much